-High Adventure - A trip or trek that requires greater skill, training and organization than a long term camp.
+High Adventure - A trip or trek that requires greater skill, training and organization than a typical weekend outing.

 Merit Badge - A program on a particular topic to educate the scout; requirements are completed with a registered BSA merit badge counselor.